A-kly/School-Vault/CMPUT 379/Synchronization.md

 ### Semaphore: Non-Busy Wait
 ![[Pasted image 20231013124058.png]]
 - We create a queue so that we don't have a process that is "stuck" in a loop (wasting cycles).
 The queue is based on "arrival time" of the processes (like first come first serve).
-- We shut the process down when it is in the `P` block,
+- We shut the process down when it is in the `P` block if the CS is not available, the `V` block wakes up the next available proecess.
 - The Pseudo code does not work because